 The Virginia Beach Billfish Tournament is committed to giving back to the community.
 We believe the future belongs to our children, and it’s our responsibility to support them and conserve our marine resources for them.
-Towards that end we have donated over $850,000 to date.
+Towards that end we have donated over $1 million to date.

 In addition to our commitment to youth organizations including Achievable Dream, the Boys and Girls Clubs and Stop Abuse, we feel that the fate of our sportfishing traditions are closely intertwined with the health and viability of our oceans and the fish they harbor.
 To that end we support The Billfish Foundation, an organization that works tirelessly to protect and maintain these resources for the generations to come.

 Achievable Dream is a unique partnership between Newport News Public Schools, the City of Newport News, and the local business community to give our students who are at risk of failure in school due to socioeconomic factors, a chance to succeed.
 Students in kindergarten through 12th grade are offered a quality education in a nurturing environment as well as the opportunity to develop meaningful relationships with caring adults.

 It is our mission to challenge and motivate all students to exceed their own expectations in academic achievement and social progress and to instill in all children respect for themselves, respect for their adult leaders and respect for core human values by providing all children with a social academic, and moral education.
 For more information visit achievabledream.org.